hidecode221b/Radia/readme_mac_python.md

 ### Error: `configure: error: /bin/sh ./config.sub -apple-darwin23.5.0 failed`

 `make fftw` as well as `make all` might be an issue on Apple silicon such as M1, M2, M3, and so on.
-To solve this issue, fftw from [SRW](https://github.com/ochubar/SRW) is placed in this repository, and `makefile` is modified accordingly. `config.sub` and `config.guess` files are also updated for macOS `arm64` cpu architecture from the link below.
+To solve this issue, fftw package from [SRW](https://github.com/ochubar/SRW) is placed in this repository, and `makefile` is also modified accordingly.
+In the **ext_lib/fftw** folder, `config.sub` and `config.guess` files are updated for macOS `arm64` cpu architecture from the link below.

 ```
 https://git.savannah.gnu.org/gitweb/?p=config.git&a=blob_plain&f=config.sub